comorment/ldpred2/README.md

 The directory `<ldpred2>/example` provides an example running the LDPred2 analysis.
 See README within.

-## Software
+## Software aliases

 The container(s) provided here includes additional command line tools in addition to the R environment.
-It is possible to create short cuts (aliases) for use in a terminal by issuing
+It is possible to create short cuts (aliases) for interactive use in a terminal by issuing
 ```
 export SIF=$PWD/containers/ldpred2.sif  # point to container file